What Is The Most Effective Ozone Treatment?

 Example #1: Joint pain due to a sports injury

-Most effective ozone treatment: Ozone injections into the join at a doctor’s office.
+Most effective ozone treatment: Ozone injections into the joint at a doctor’s office.

 Least effective ozone treatment: any type of ozone IV (including the 10 pass) or home ozone treatments.